How to do these STP gas and mass stoichiometry problems in general.

 PROBLEM #5, SET 2 - STP GAS AND MASS STOICHIOMETRY

-5. What volume of ammonia at STP is needed to add to water to produce 11 moles of ammonia water?
+5. What volume of ammonia at STP is needed to add to water to

 The balanced chemical equation is: